 As far as appropriate day to day wear goes, from my own experience… In many industries (possibly not all) I would not be taken very seriously by my peers (especially those who were older) and clients, if I wore a short-short-skirt.

 I am the same with missdeersign, only mine are pretty much exactly the night before.
 Mornings are not a time I am thinking straight so any outfits that result in the wee hours would probably be regretable.
 I work in an office and I am probably the “dressiest” person there: skirts/dresses and heels or nice ballet flats.
 Slightly longer hems and maybe flats over heels would make things more appropriate for every day.
-Tights, cardigans, quirky touches also tend to “tone down” the wildest of pieces.posted over 6 years ago
+Tights, cardigans, quirky touches also tend to “tone down” the wildest of pieces.posted about 7 years ago

 “a record label where everyone lives in jeans and flats” perhaps if you started spicing it up they might motivate themselves out of this RUT.